qpdf/qpdf/manual/json.rst

      appears in the corresponding location of the actual output.
 The corresponding output can have any value including ``null``.

-   - An array in the help output always contains a single element.
-It indicates that the corresponding location in the actual output is an array of any length, and that each element of the array has whatever format is implied by the single element of the help output's array.
+   - A single-element array in the help output indicates that the corresponding location in the actual output is either a single item or is an array of any length.
+The single item or each element of the array has whatever format is implied by the single element of the help output's array.

+   - A multi-element array in the help output indicates that the corresponding location in the actual output is an array of the same length.
+Each element of the output array has whatever format is implied by the corresponding element of the help output's array.

    For example, the help output indicates includes a ``"pagelabels"`` key whose value is an array of one element.
 That element is a